tleguern/libhash.sh/README.md

 This repository contains a series of libraries designed to perform hashing algorithm in shell script.

-md2.sh implements the obsolete MD2 hashing algorithm, described in RFC1319.
+md2.sh implements the obsolete MD2 hashing algorithm, described in RFC1319. adler32.sh implements the ADLER32 checksum algorithm, described in RFC1950.

-Note: The current implementation doesn't handle spaces nor the empty string.
+Note: The current implementations don't handle spaces nor the empty string.

 Compatibility
 -------------